 If you, as an individual student, find it necessary to leave the classroom during a lecture and/or presentation, do so quietly (i.e., for an emergency that cannot wait until the end of the class).
 If you return to a class that is still in progress, do so quietly.
 Groups of students leaving (and/or returning) together while a class is in progress will not be tolerated.
-Research shows that failure to attend class can have a negative impact on one's grade.
-All students are responsible for all course material.
+To avoid unnecessary distractions, please arrive to each class on time.